 Terraform is the first multi-cloud immutable infrastructure tool that was created by HashiCorp.
-It was released three years ago and written in Go programming language.
+It was released three years ago and written in the Go programming language.

 Terraform is one of the simplest tools for infrastructure management and it uses a simple code for infrastructure management.
 Terraform can be used for both existing and custom in-house solutions.

-Due to the simplicity in the syntax and works against multi-cloud it becomes more popular than Ansible, Chef, Puppet or SaltStack.
+Due to the simplicity in the syntax and works against multi-cloud, it becomes more popular than Ansible, Chef, Puppet or SaltStack.

 Benefits of using Terraform instead of Ansible, SaltStack, Chef or Puppet